 Role: Doctoral Supervisor

 4) Prof. David Pearce, Rock Art Research Institute, School of Geography, Archaeology and Environmental Studies, University of the Witwatersrand, 1 Jan Smuts Ave Braamfontein 2000, Johannesburg, South Africa, david.pearce@wits.ac.za

+Role:

 The material will be air transported to the Research Laboratory for Archaeology and the History of Art, University of Oxford (facility/institution) on February, 2016 (month, year) by DHL couriers (name of person responsible for transport) and brought back by __ (leave blank if same person as above).